jwp/git-select/README.md

 Directory structure is maintained by default; any leading directories to a particular repository path will be maintained.
 Optionally, the selected resource may be remapped by extending the path with `/./local-path`.
 Where `local-path` is the desired filesystem destination.
+`/./` being the signal used to identify that the path should be remapped.

 ### Defects